 For the first year or so after the biggest shockwave of trauma, I'd experience nightmares and flashbacks daily.
 For nightmares, I changed a few things that made things better: I stopped drinking caffeine in the evenings, stopped eating heavy dinners for a few months, time-boxed when I allowed myself to focus and work on trauma stuff (only before 5pm), and got into a habit of cuddling and co-sleeping with close and trusted friends.
 After a few months of these new habits, the nightmares stopped.
 They seem to have been mostly keyed off of anxiety.

-For flashbacks (which usually co-occured with panic attacks for me), using words to describe my surroundings helped the most.
+For flashbacks (which usually co-occurred with panic attacks for me), using words to describe my surroundings helped the most.
 The point for me was reminding myself that I'm here and now rather than then and there.
 "My desk is clean today, my screen is off, quiet psytrance is playing, birds are tweeting outside, the sun is shining in Seattle, and it's currently sunny out and cool, mid-November in 2016."
 Tapping on things and on my legs helped, too—having tactile feedback that I was present was usually the first step out of a flashback.

 I'd move from there to meditating and describing sensations within my body and other derealization recovery tools, since flashbacks frequently co-occurred with instances of derealization for me.

 A few folks I know have had success wearing a rubber band on their wrist and flicking it whenever they sense themselves not being present.
 I wasn't able do that, myself, but did take to carrying tins of altoids with me everywhere.
 The point was to poke one of my senses gently-but-firmly enough to recognize that I'm actually somewhere (here/now) other than where I thought I was (in the flashback).
 That helped immensely.
+Clove oil also works well for this.

 These same techniques work for me when I'm in the middle of a flash-forward / fear scenario / worry spiral.
 Reminding myself that I'm here and now, using those same techniques.
 Gently poke a sense (sight, smell, touch, etc).
 Ground and center.
 Let go of any illusion of or need for control.